An African American Cookbook

 - Trim Size: 7.5in x 9in x 0in

 400 Soul Food Recipes for Appetizers, Main Meals, Breads, Pies, Cakes, Salads, and More!

-An African American Cookbook: Traditional and Other Favorite Recipes is a bountiful collection of favorite foods and the memories that go with them.
-The traditional foods reflect the ingenious, resourceful, and imaginative Africans who made them.
+An African American Cookbook: Exploring Black History and Culture Through Traditional Foods is a bountiful collection of favorite foods and the memories that go with them.
+The foods reflect the ingenious, resourceful, and imaginative Africans who made them.
 Woven among the four hundred recipes are rich historic anecdotes and sayings.
 They were discovered or lived by the cookbook’s contributors, many of whose ancestors participated in the Underground Railroad or lived near where it was active.
 This is a cookbook rich in history and rich in easy-to-prepare, wonderfully tasty food!
 Recipes include:

 • Collard greens with ham hocks

 • Pan-fried okra